 Our overall purpose is to equip communities with the necessary knowledge to leverage local grassroots community organizing, to gain power & influence over decisions that directly affect the community, thus creating sustainable change and increasing the conscious level of residents.

-See below to apply for our transportation program and other resources offered by our community partners (please note that the resources listed below are not TAMV programs).
+See below to apply for our COVID-19 transportation and rental assistance program.
+TAMV is no longer doing the porch delivery.
+Our goal was to do them until the stay at home order was lifted.
+See below for a list of other community delivery programs and resources (please note that the resources listed below are not TAMV programs).
 Therefore, you will have to contact them directly with questions.

-Pittsburgh Mutual Aid (available to anyone in Allegheny County) to apply for their $250 emergency grant sign up below
+Pittsburgh Mutual Aid (available to anyone in Allegheny County) to apply visit

 United Way of Southwestern Pennsylvania (available to anyone in Allegheny County) Contact 2-1-1 a 24/7 telephone helpline that connects people to resources.
 You can also text your zip code to 898-211 for assistance.